-Only owners of wheelchair accessible vehicle and electric vehicles or drivers with a lease-to-own contract may apply for a new FHV vehicle license.
-Read below to see if you are eligible to apply for a new FHV vehicle license.
+Only owners of wheelchair accessible vehicles and drivers in a lease-to-own agreement may apply for a new FHV vehicle license.
+Read below to see if you are elidable to apply for a new FHV vehicle license.

 You may apply for a new FHV vehicle license if you meet one of the following exceptions:

 Wheelchair Accessible Vehicle Exception: Owners of wheelchair accessible vehicles may apply for a new FHV vehicle license if their vehicle meets Accessible Vehicle Criteria.
 For examples of vehicles that meet TLC’s accessible vehicle criteria, approved wheelchair accessible vehicles can be found within the Approved Vehicle List on the Yellow Cab Hack-Up page.

 PLEASE NOTE: vehicle licenses issued under the wheelchair accessible vehicle exception are restricted for use with only wheelchair accessible vehicles.
 If you must replace your vehicle at a future date, you must replace your vehicle with another wheelchair accessible vehicle.